rkumar/rbcurse/README.markdown

     sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer

-   * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - may not work at all)
+   * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - is working)

+   * viewtodo.rb is a test TODO viewing application (now using sqlite3).
+The table is readonly, some vim keys are available.

 * Screenshots on
   <http://www.benegal.org/files/screen/?M=D>   (new)